Writing Alexandra Palace: Plurivocity as a method of cultural recovery of buildings

 I am a writer in architecture and text-based artist.
 Published work ranges from the short story to nonfiction to journalism, digital and print.
 My work often uses ‘audio-architecture’ as a means of creating spaces through sound narratives.

-Recent commissions include Building 519, which focuses on the site of the sprawling Pfizer pharmaceutical complex just outside Sandwich in Kent (Whitstable Biennale 2014).
-A book, entitled Building 519, and other Pfizer Tales, is accompanied by a short audio piece (7.38 mins), a multi-layered chorus of voices, constructed from slogans and phrases culled from interviews with ex Pfizer staff, archives, press cuttings, historical accounts and site documentation.
+Recent commissions include Building 519, which focuses on the site of the sprawling Pfizer pharmaceutical complex just outside Sandwich in Kent (Whitstable Biennale 2014)and a book, entitled Building 519, and other Pfizer Tales.

 - MA Photographic Studies, University of Westminster, 1997; BA (Hons) English and American Literature, University of Kent, 1981